 1 to 2 cups whole grain flour

 2 to 4 cloves garlic

 1 tablespoon soy sauce (optional)

 salt and pepper

 Mix all ingredients well.
 Make a stiff mixture, adding more flour if necessary.

 Place mixture in 1/2 cup amounts on heated non-stick griddle or oiled cast iron frying pan, or baking sheet sprayed with olive oil.
 (We use a George Foreman electric grill) Cook until browned well on the outside and firm (but not dry) in the middle, about 10 minutes.
 If using a pan or baking sheet, be sure to flip patties carefully halfway through cooking to brown on both sides.

-Vickilynn Haycraft is a magazine columnist for Naturally Healthy magazine, the co-author of Naturally Healthy Living/ Real Food for Real Families (Shonda Parker and Vickilynn Haycraft - Loyal Publishing) and the author of the new book Wrap It Up!
+Vickilynn Haycraft is a magazine columnist for Naturally Healthy magazine, the co-author of Naturally Healthy Living/ Real Food for Real Families (Shonda Parker and Vickilynn Haycraft - Loyal Publishing) and the author of Wrap It Up!
 Making sensational wrap breads at home!
 (Apples of Gold Publishing).
 Copyright Vickilynn Haycraft All Rights Reserved